-BBNZ recognises the need to deliver quality support and development opportunities to continue to ensure basketball has enough capable and motivated coaches to support the ongoing growth of the game.
+Basketball New Zealand recognises the need to deliver quality support and development opportunities to continue to ensure basketball has enough capable and motivated people in all development areas to support the ongoing growth of the game.

-The Coach Development fund is designed to enable local and regional entities to deliver coach development opportunities that meet their individual needs and that value and support coaches at all levels across the basketball system.
+The People Development fund is designed to enable local and regional entities to deliver people development opportunities that meet their individual needs and that value and support initiatives at all levels across the basketball system.

 Objectives of this fund

-- Provide local and regional support for coaches and increased accessibility to ongoing development opportunities.
+- Provide local and regional support for coaches or officials and increased accessibility to ongoing development opportunities.

-- Support recruitment and mentoring of coaches from priority populations (e.g. women and girls, diverse ethnic communities, people with a disability).
+- Support recruitment and mentoring of coaches or officials from priority populations (e.g. women and girls, diverse ethnic communities, people with a disability).